 Once my hair was two washes and six shampoo rounds down the first thing I noticed when my hair was dry was that it still smelt like a Christmas bakery and that there was still some residue in my roots, once I’d brushed through it a few times it removed the semi crispy feeling, but it took the third wash a few days later before I could feel that it had properly gone.

-I happened to have ran out of conditioner at the same point that I used this which made seeing what really did for my hair easy.
+I happened to have ran out of conditioner at the same point that I used the Lush Hot Oil Hair Treatment which made seeing what really did for my hair easy.
 My hair is dry and very knot prone and the thought of trying to get a brush through it normally would normally be virtually unthinkable and very painful.
 My brush glided through my hair with ease and my hair looked very soft and shiny once used.
 I let my hair air dry for the first few washes after the hot oil treatment and found that it gave my hair a lot of natural texture.
 I have quite wavy hair which can sometimes look really nice, sometimes look frizzy, and this smoothed everything down without making it straight and limp, the ends felt very smooth and nourished like I’d applied a heavy dose of oil, without the greasy side-effects that might come along with it.
 It was applied to my hair two weeks ago now and I’d say the effects are all but gone.

-Have you tried Lush’s Hot Oil Treatments?
+Have you tried the Lush Hot Oil Hair Treatment?